-1. With chemical heads, make sure to dump both upper and lower tanks.
+- 1. With chemical heads, make sure to dump both upper and lower tanks.
 Rinse well with fresh water.
-Sanitize chemical head as needed.
+Sanitize chemical head as needed. - 2.
+Toilets with overboard discharge require additional procedures including waste removal from the holding tank with a pump-out device found at select marine facility locations.